jku-win-dke/kg-olap/docs/appendix/index.md

 Christoph Schuetz, Loris Bozzato, Bernd Neumayr, Michael Schrefl, and Luciano Serafini
 Semantic Web.
 2020.
 In press.

-An online [Appendix](appendix.pdf) presents additional information for the paper.
+An online [Appendix](appendix.pdf) to that article gives additional information regarding formalization and implementation of the KG-OLAP framework.